How Deep Tissue Massage Relieves Chronic Pain

 What are the potential side effects of deep tissue massage?

 Common short-term effects include temporary soreness, minor bruising, or mild discomfort.
 Hydration, gentle stretching, and communication during the session reduce these.
 Seek medical advice if severe or unusual symptoms occur.
+These effects are typically mild and resolve within a day or two, indicating the body’s response to the deep work.

 How often should one receive deep tissue massage for optimal results?